pierrexyz/pybird/README.md

 > BOSS DR12 survey mask measurements: following [1810.05051](https://arxiv.org/abs/1810.05051) with integral constraints and consistent normalization following [1904.08851](https://arxiv.org/abs/1904.08851), from **[fkpwin](https://github.com/pierrexyz/fkpwin)**, using **[nbodykit](https://nbodykit.readthedocs.io/)**

+*** Disclaimer: due to updates in the data and the prior definition, it is possible that results obtained with up-to-date likelihoods differ slightly with the ones presented in the articles.